prarthanasigedar/JOINT-STATE-PID-CONTROL-FOR-3R-MANIPULATOR-RRP-/README.md

 for a 3-DOF revolute-revolute-prismatic (RRP) robot manipulator.
 The task is to implement a PID controller for joint space tracking of the robot in Gazebo.

+Rest all details are added in the pdf to give a indepth idea on how the project is done.